ectucker1/personalsite/src/projects/ectert/ectert.md

 Here's a couple of my favorite renders from ectert:

-{% image "projects/ectert/refracted_spheres.png", "3D rendering of a hollow glass sphere bending light from a vertically striped background" %}
+{% relImage, "refracted-spheres.png", "3D rendering of a hollow glass sphere bending light from a vertically striped background" %}

-{% image "projects/ectert/striped_teapot.png", "3D rendering of a teapot" %}
+{% relImage, "striped-teapot.png", "3D rendering of a teapot" %}

 Model credit [University of Utah](https://graphics.cs.utah.edu/courses/cs6620/fall2013/?prj=5).